KarrieK/CIJ_CommandLine/README.md

 Comparing csvs and searching for matches is really powerful and can lead to some great leads to follow.
 However be **extremely careful** false positives are very real and are a recipe for libel if results are not thoroughly check and validated.

 We are going to use the python library csvmatch to hunt for results.
+But we need to install pip a package manager and then the library csvmatch.

+Let's grab pip `$ sudo easy_install pip`

 To install type `pip install csvmatch` and wait.